Native Americans in the United States: Music

 Traditional Native American music is almost entirely monophonic, but there are exceptions.
-It often includes druming, rattles, or other percussion, but little other instrumentation.
+It often includes drums, rattles, or other percussion, but little other instrumentation.
 Flutes and whistles made of wood, cane, or bone are also played, generally by individuals, but in former times also by large ensembles, as noted by conquistador de Soto.
 The tuning of modern flutes is typically pentatonic.

 Performers with Native American parentage have occasionally appeared in American popular music such as Rita Coolidge, Wayne Newton, Gene Clark, Blackfoot, and Redbone.
 Some, such as John Trudell, have used music to comment on life in Native America.
 Others such as R. Carlos Nakai, Joanne Shenandoah and Robert "Tree" Cody integrate traditional sounds with modern, in instrumental recordings, whereas music by Charles Littleleaf is derived from ancestral heritage as well as nature.
 Recording companies offer an abundance of music by contemporary Native American performers young and old, ranging from pow-wow drum music to rock-and-roll and rap.
 In the ballet dancing Maria Tallchief was considered America's first major prima ballerina, and the first of Native American descent to hold the rank.
 Along with her sister Marjorie Tallchief both became star ballerinas.

 The most widely practiced public musical form among Native Americans is that of the pow-wow.
 At pow-wows, such as the annual Gathering of Nations in Albuquerque, New Mexico, members of drum groups sit in a circle around a large drum.
 Drum groups play in unison while they sing and dancers in colorful regalia dance clockwise around the drum groups.
 Familiar pow-wow songs include honor songs, intertribal songs, crow-hops, sneak-up songs, grass-dances, two-steps, welcome songs, going-home songs, and war songs.
 Most Indigenous communities maintain traditional songs and ceremonies, some of which are shared and practiced exclusively within the community.